travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 > Please take into account that Travis CI is an open source service and we rely on worker boxes provided by the community.
 So please only specify as big a matrix as you *actually need*.

-### Excluding Builds
+### Excluding Jobs

-If the builds you want to exclude from the matrix share the same matrix parameters, you can specify only those and omit the varying parts.
+If the jobs you want to exclude from the build matrix share the same matrix parameters, you can specify only those and omit the varying parts.

 Suppose you have: